 This cozy, casual breakfast spot is popular with the locals, and their French toast is famous all over the state.

 Mim’s Mediterranean Grill

-The best place to enjoy mediterranean food in Northern Michigan, Mim’s has everything from traditional mediterranean fare like grape leaves, falafel, and gyros to more modern dishes such as pasta salads, greek inspired sandwiches, and lots more.
+The best place to enjoy Mediterranean food in Northern Michigan, Mim’s has everything from traditional Mediterranean fares like grape leaves, falafel, and gyros to more modern dishes such as pasta salads, Greek-inspired sandwiches, and lots more.

 Mitchell Street Pub

-This place is very unique in that they encourage guests to enjoy peanuts at their tables and then toss the shells on the ground with reckless abandon.
-I don’t really get it, however they have the best jalapeño poppers and French onion soup I’ve ever had, and their nachos are amazing.
+This place is unique in that they encourage guests to enjoy peanuts at their tables and then toss the shells on the ground with reckless abandon.
+I don’t really get it; however, they have the best jalapeño poppers and French onion soup I’ve ever had, and their nachos are amazing.
 It’s also the home of my favorite take on my favorite drink, the Caribou Lou.
-If you venture in, expect lots of laughter, a retro jukebox, and some of the friendliest service in the state.
+If you venture in, expect lots of laughter, a retro jukebox, and some of the friendliest servers in the state.
 It goes without saying that if you have a peanut allergy, this place isn’t for you.

 Petoskey Pretzel Company

 Since I can’t eat bread, I’ve never actually tried this place, but my husband always makes a point to stop in and grab a freshly baked soft pretzel with nacho cheese dipping sauce, and he swears it’s the best pretzel he’s ever had, and he’s not one to exaggerate.

 A newer addition to downtown Petoskey, Pour is popular with locals and visitors alike because of its massive wine selection and incredible food.
 We love their Som Tom Salad, Tuna Poke Nachos, and lobster Pelmeni.